0xABADCAFE/karlos-tkg/Editor/Redux/Plot.md

 - Wall panel display shows a lockdown is in effect.
 - Soon becomes obvious the ship has been infected by the breed.

-Beyond the quarantine isolation door an artium section contains an (almost) fully sealed isolation bulkhead door preventing access to the forwawrd teleport section.
+Beyond the quarantine isolation door an atrium section contains an (almost) fully-sealed isolation bulkhead door preventing access to the forward teleport section.
 The level exit doors connect to one of the umbilicals through which the ship is attached to the station, which requires a key.
 The only other route is through a systems section that follow the original level layout.

 - Reynolds must find the key to open this door to complete the level.
 - Original level access to the bridge is a dead end, with another isolation door engaged.